TenebrisOS/Nots/README.md

 Nots is an open-source note-taking app designed primarly for Android, with privacy, simplicity, and customization in mind.
 It will later on feature self-hosted encrypted storage and colorful themes.

+This branch will mostly focus on the online storage system and other experimental features.
+I will automatically update the master branch when any feature will be ready for stable release

 ## Features
 - [ ] Dark / light themes
 - [ ] Material 3 colorful themes